Close

 • $63,600 Verdict (Oklahoma 2019): A woman turns right onto a road and moves into the far-left lane in front of a motorcyclist.
 He swerves and crashes his bike, resulting in personal injuries and property damage.
 The biker’s lawsuit claims that the at-fault driver was negligent, failing to yield the right of way and driving with disregard for others.
 The defense argued that he was partially at fault for the accident.
 A jury awarded the plaintiff $70,600 but also found that he was 10% negligent for the accident, so the court reduced the damages to $63,600.

 • $2,460,000 Verdict (Maryland 2019): A truck driver makes a left turn into a parking lot, causing an oncoming motorcyclist to collide with the side of the truck.
 The motorcyclist fractures his right leg in numerous places, resulting in a permanent loss of feeling in his right foot.
-The truck driver flees the scene of the accident after saying he had “legal issues,” and the company that owned the truck claims that the driver had stolen their truck.
+The truck driver flees the scene of the accident, stating he had “legal issues,” and the company that owns the truck claims the driver stole it.
 He hired a Maryland motorcycle personal injury attorney and filed a lawsuit.
 The jury found that the driver was the company’s employee and awarded the plaintiff nearly 2.5 million dollars in pain & suffering and past lost wages damages.

 • $80,000 Verdict (Maryland 2019): The defendant makes a U-turn and strikes the plaintiff, who is riding a motorcycle.
 According to the plaintiff, the driver entered the motorcyclist’s lane of travel, was traveling too fast, was not keeping a proper lookout, and ignored traffic signals.
 A jury awards the victim a $80,000 payout.

 • $36,200 Verdict (Maryland 2018): A young driver with a learner’s permit collides with a motorcyclist when making a left-hand turn in Baltimore.
-He hires a Baltimore motorcycle accident attorney and filed a lawsuit, alleging he had injuries to his back, neck, and limbs because the car failed to keep a proper lookout or yield the right of way.
-Additionally, the plaintiff alleges negligent entrustment against the vehicle’s owner since the driver only had a learner’s permit.
+He hired a Baltimore motorcycle accident attorney and filed a lawsuit, alleging he had injuries to his back, neck, and limbs because the car failed to keep a proper lookout or yield the right of way.
+Additionally, the plaintiff alleges negligent entrustment against the vehicle’s owner, as the driver was only holding a learner’s permit.
 The defendants admit liability, and the case proceeds to trial over damages.
 A jury awards $8,400 in medical expenses and $27,800 in lost earnings.

 • $2,500,000 Settlement (New York 2018): A 35-year-old motorcyclist is forced to ditch his motorcycle and crash due to a left-turning vehicle.
 His injuries are fatal, and his widow files a wrongful death lawsuit to recover economic losses, loss of consortium, and loss of parental guidance for their children.
 The two parties negotiated a $2.5 million settlement before trial.